Discover more from The Better Letter

 Overall, Jordan’s ownership has worked out spectacularly badly.

-It’s an exceedingly good thing for Jordan that he will get the benefit of index returns, rather than personal achievement, when he sells the team.
+It’s an exceedingly good thing for Jordan that he will get the benefit of market returns, rather than personal achievement, when he sells the team.
 His profit will come from rising NBA team values generally rather than any premium for having made the Hornets more attractive and more valuable.
 At the franchise level, MJ is thrilled to be an index investor.
 It will pay off handsomely for him.

 His active management of the Hornets (as with the Washington Wizards before that) has been dreadful.